 This Nutella French Toast Casserole is essentially like many french toast casseroles, with a base of bread cubes tossed in an egg and milk mixture which also has sugar, cinnamon, and vanilla.
 The exception, however, is when we melt a whole lotta Nutella and swirl it around the whole casserole, making sure to get every nook and cranny Nutella-filled.

+Let it Rest.
 The casserole is best if you let it sit and soak up all of the egg/milk mixture for at least 4 hours, but preferably overnight.
+Cover it with foil and refrigerate it.
 This makes it a great dish to make the night before a brunch.

 S'Mores French Toast Casserole from The Chunky Chef